nicksnlp/arthunt/README.md

 2.Boolean search, bugs fixed.\
 3.The structure of the project: the functions are moved into a class GallerySearch within gallery_search.py, from where the call of the web_scraping.py and data_visualization.py are initiated.\
 4.The main flask_app.py handles the html, and feeds the url-link and the query from user into the gallery_search.py.\

+This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

+More improvmnents on the way:

 5.Scraping data is saved into an external file data/scraped_data.json.
-If it is not present the new scraping is inititated (may take around 5 minutes to complete).
+If it is not present the new scraping is inititated (may take around 5 minutes to complete). (some bugs appeared in vectorize_articles, sort it out later)\

-This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

-More improvemnents on the way:

-1.Front Page design.\
+6.Front Page design.\
-2.Other webpages to scrap.
+7.Other webpages to scrap.

 Below is the description of the original project:
 -------